mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 ```

 When `goose` detects a `-- +goose StatementBegin` annotation it continues parsing the statement
-(ignoring semicolons) until the `-- +goose StatementEnd` annotation is detected.
-The resulting
+(ignoring semicolons) until `-- +goose StatementEnd` is detected.
+The resulting statement is
-statement is stripped of leading and trailing comments / empty lines.
+stripped of leading and trailing comments / empty lines.

 Comments and empty lines ^^within^^ a statement are preserved!